-UNIVERSAL Foundational Instruction or Prevention provided to ALL Students 75-80% of students should be proficient when Universal Supports are provided in general education environment.
-TARGETED Targeted Supplemental Instruction or Intervention provided to Some Students Only 10-20% of students should need Targeted Supports in addition to Universal Supports.
-INTENSIVE Intensive Supplemental Instruction or Intervention provided to Few Students Only 5-10% of students should need Intensive Supports in addition to Universal and Targeted Supports.
+UNIVERSAL TARGETED INTENSIVE Foundational Instruction or Targeted Supplemental Instruction Intensive Supplemental Instruction or Prevention provided to or Intervention provided to Intervention provided to ALL Students Some Students Few Students 75-80% of students should be proficient Only 10-20% of students should need Only 5-10% of students should need Intensive when Universal Supports are provided in Targeted Supports in addition to Universal Supports in addition to Universal and general education environment.
+Supports.
+Targeted Supports.
 General Focus Areas: Academic, Behavior and Mental Health Students receive academic, behavior and mental health instruction and support in the general education environment.
 Students who are not responding to Universal level (general education) instruction and support receive short-term additional, targeted support.
 Students who are not responding to Universal and Targeted level support receive additional, more intensified instruction and support.
-Academic Support All students received instruction and demonstrate learning of the WV College-and Career-Readiness Standards.
-Eliminate gap between present achievement and grade-level standards and between instruction and students' needs.
-Eliminate or narrow gap between present achievement and grade-level standards and between instruction and students' needs.
+Academic Support All students received instruction and Eliminate gap between present achievement Eliminate or narrow gap between present demonstrate learning of the WV College- and grade-level standards and between achievement and grade-level standards and and Career-Readiness Standards. instruction and students' needs. between instruction and students' needs.
 Behavior Support Policy 2520.19, West Virginia College- and Career-Readiness Dispositions and Standards for Student Success for Grades K-12 are integrated into daily classroom expectations and instruction.
 Effective school-wide behavior supports such as Positive Behavior Interventions and Supports (PBIS) and Early Childhood Positive Behavior Interventions and Supports (ECPBIS) are provided.
 Specialized, targeted positive behavior supports are provided.
 Specialized and intensified positive behavior supports are provided.
 May include an assessment of student behaviors; Functional Behavior Assessment (FBA), and the development of specialized Behavior Intervention Plans (BIP).